accesscode-2-1/unit-0/2015-03-12_imperative-thinking.md

 ### 4. If you're stuck

 ##### Is there a brute-force solution?
-There is nothing wrong with the most simple, clear, brute-force solution.
+There is nothing wrong with the most simple, straightforward, brute-force solution.
 Often, it will teach you something about the essential difficulty of the problem.

 #### Talk it through with someone else
 This is popolar among programmers and is called [Rubber Duck Debugging](http://en.wikipedia.org/wiki/Rubber_duck_debugging).
 Often, the very act of explaining what you are trying to do helps you understand the problem better.